CorrDetective/CorrDetective.github.io/index.md

 ---

 ## What is a multivariate correlation (MC)?
-Strictly speaking, a multivariate correlation is any statistical relationship (whether causal or not) between three or more random variables or multivariate data.
+Strictly speaking, a multivariate correlation is any statistical relationship (whether causal or not) between three or more random variables (e.g. time-series/vectors).
 This concept is different from the more commonly used *bivariate/pairwise correlation* ([Wiki](https://en.wikipedia.org/wiki/Correlation)) which only considers two variables.

 There are a multitude of multivariate correlation metrics that measure such relationships, the most straightforward being *Multi-Pearson*.
-This metric essentially measures the *Pearson correlation coefficient* ([Wiki](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)) between (element-wise aggregations of two sets of variables.
+This metric essentially measures the *Pearson correlation coefficient* ([Wiki](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)) between (element-wise) aggregations of two sets of vectors.

 In words, this boils down to for example asking the question *"How dependent is the sale of ice cream in Spain on the average temperate between Madrid and Barcelona"* (multivariate), where one would only consider the temperature of single locations when focusing on bivariate correlations.

-Mathematically, if we want to derive the multivariate correlation coefficient $$\rho$$ between variable sets $$\{A,B\}$$ and $$\{C\}$$ using averaging as an aggregation method, this boils down to computing;
+Mathematically, if we want to derive the multivariate correlation coefficient $$\rho$$ between vector sets $$\{A,B\}$$ and $$\{C\}$$ using averaging as an aggregation method, this boils down to computing;

 $$ \rho_{(AB),C} = \rho(\frac{A+B}{2},C) = \frac{cov((A+B)/2,C)}{\sigma_{(A+B)/2}, \sigma_C}$$